Treeniks/bachelor-thesis-isabelle-vscode/content/background.typ

 Isabelle nowadays consists of many different components. #jedit is one such component.
 When we refer to #vscode, we are actually referring to three different Isabelle components: The Isabelle _language server_, Isabelle's own patched _VSCodium_ and the VSCode _extension_ binding the two together.
 Note in particular that when running #vscode, Isabelle does not actually use a standard distribution of VSCode.
 Instead, it is a custom VSCodium package.
 VSCodium is a fully open-source version distribution of Microsoft's VSCode with some patches to disable certain types of internal telemetry as well as replacing the VSCode branding with that of VSCodium.

 Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit.
-As such, when loading a theory file in #vscode, the user again will see "#isabelle[A ⟹ B]", while the file itself is loaded and saved as "`A \<Longrightarrow> B`".
+As such, when loading a theory file in #vscode, the user will see "#isabelle[A ⟹ B]", while the file itself is loaded and saved as "`A \<Longrightarrow> B`".

-The concept of _Output_ and _State_ panels exist equivalently within #vscode, although it is not possible to create multiple _State_ panels for reasons outlined in @state-init.
+The concept of _Output_ and _State_ panels exist equivalently within #vscode, although it is currently not possible to create multiple _State_ panels for reasons outlined in @state-init.

 == Language Server Protocol (LSP)